 Once you have copied your contacts as vCards using iBackup Extractor, you can import these vCards to your email or your address book program.
 To import to Microsoft Outlook, open the folder where iBackup Extractor saved your contacts to and select them all using the Ctrl+A key combination.
 Finally, you can drag and drop them to Contacts in Outlook.
 Outlook will open each contact so that you can click on the Save and Close button to save each contact to your Outlook Contacts.

-Now, to transfer your saved contacts from your computer to your iOS device, you can use the iTunes sync function.
-To do this, connect your iOS device to your computer, open iTunes and chose your device under DEVICES in iTunes.
-Click on the Info tab in iTunes and make sure "Sync Contacts" is checked, chose your address book program and click on the "Sync" button.
+Now, to transfer your saved contacts from your computer to your iOS device, you can use the iTunes or Finder sync function.
+To do this, connect your iOS device to your computer, open iTunes (or Finder if you are using macOS Catalina) and select your device.
+Click on the Info tab and make sure "Sync Contacts" is checked, choose your address book program and click on the "Sync" button.

 Copying Contacts to Windows Contacts